Universal Studios Japan with Babies, Toddlers, and Small Kids

 For children who are 102 cm or taller when accompanied by an adult.
 Children 122 cm or taller can ride alone.

-Fun Factor: N/A, haven’t been on it yet!
+Fun Factor: Although my daughter hasn’t been on it yet,

 ☔ Recommended if it’s raining